 - Pay on time.
-All departments and offices should process payments to nonprofits within 30 days.
-We are encouraged to hear this work has already begun under the leadership of Councilmember Bob Blumenfield and Councilmember Nithya Raman who introduced a motion that was approved by the City Council in March to begin to address this issue. - Cut the red tape.
+All departments and offices should process payments to nonprofits within 30 days. - Cut the red tape.
 Expedite and fully fund the reform efforts of the Chief Procurement Officer to expedite and streamline contracting processes and accelerate development of the newer RAMP system. - Cover the startup costs of the work.
 Ensure that all nonprofit partners can be paid upfront through an easy to manage process and provide startup grants.